Matth-L/quantum-decomposition-N-reduction/README.md

 $$

 The first part of this projet was to find the rotation angles for the X gate.
-Then we add to build the quantum circuit that implements the ABC decomposition, to prove that the decomposition is correct.
+Next, we constructed the quantum circuit that implements the ABC decomposition to verify its correctness.

 ![ABC_decomposition](img/abc_decomposition.png)